cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - oprf_seed, the server-side seed of Nh bytes used to generate an oprf_key

 Output:
-- KE2, a KE2 structure
+- ke2, a KE2 structure
-- client_info, optional and unauthenticated application-specific information sent by the client
+- client_info, the optional client_info sent unencrypted to the server, only authenticated with client_mac in KE3

 Steps:
 1. response = CreateCredentialResponse(ke1.request, server_public_key, record, credential_identifier, oprf_seed)